aws-samples/aws-modernization-gitops-with-weaveworks/content/50_workshop_5_accelerating_sdlc/40_progressive_delivery/03_canary_release.md

 kubectl -n appmesh-system logs deployment/flagger -f | jq .msg
 ```

 As we watch the weight of traffic increase for upgraded `podinfo`, we can expect to see our site change accordingly.
 As Flagger shifts more traffic to the canary according to the policy in the Canary object, we see requests going to the new version of the app.
+When the canary analysis successfully completes, the new version `3.1.1` will be promoted as the primary.